 New Big Tables

-I built a number of these flat top tables for R.G.
+Along with picnic tables and standard starting tables, I built a number of these flat top tables for R.G.
 Satow RC Flying Field.
 I created a PDF file with instructions and a complete bill of materials if you would like to build one for your own use at home.
 Click the link to download or view the instructions.

 Boeing Blended Wing Body Concept